 - Receiving an F grade for the course

-Instructors will submit the full record of their investigation, the result, and any penalties incurred to the office of the provost.
-For a subsequent violation of academic integrity, a student will be subject to any combination of the above sanctions, and, after due review by the Provost according to the procedure noted below, one of the following:
+Instructors will submit the full record of their investigation, the result, and any penalties incurred to the VP of Academic Affairs.
+For a subsequent violation of academic integrity, a student will be subject to any combination of the above sanctions, and, after due review by the VP of Academic Affairs according to the procedure noted below, one of the following:

 - Suspension from the College for up to one academic year.
 Readmission will be contingent upon the approval of the academic dean.